Maksim I

 1.1 Imperative programming paradigm

-To see the real difference, let’s briefly highlight again what is imperative programming.
+Let’s start with right with the example of the programm builded with imperative style.
 Imperative programming is one of the oldest programming paradigms.
 It has a close connection to machine architecture and the way how the Turing state machine works.
-The main operation in imperative programming is an assignment, and when we are talking about the program, we are talking about the sequence of some statements.

 You get a list of students.
 You need to find the student with the lowest and the highest score, print them on screen, and also print the average score of all students.
 You need to operate only on the students from the "A" class.